Dosage Regimens, Subjects, and Populations

 The dosage regimen is only a subset of what we need to fully specify a subject.
 As mentioned above, we use the Subject

 type to represent individuals in Pumas.
-They can be constructed using the Subject
+As seen below, then can either be constructed from primitives (time

 constructor programmatically: